A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 In humans, the main sources of purine synthesis are phosphoribosyl monophosphate and glutamine, from which inosinic acid is formed - the main precursor of purine nucleotides, containing a fully prepared purine ring system.

-From year to year, interest in the study of purine metabolism and its end product, uric acid, is growing, which is associated with a steady increase in the frequency of both asymptomatic and clinically manifest hyperuricemia, a biological anomaly that is unique to humans.
+From year to year, interest in the study of purine metabolism and its final product, uric acid, is growing, which is associated with a steady increase in the frequency of both asymptomatic and clinically manifest hyperuricemia, a biological abnormality unique to humans.

-There are three main pathways for the formation of uric acid in the body:
+There are three main ways in which uric acid is formed in the body:

 - from purines, which are released during tissue breakdown;